Social Security Benefits for Children of Disabled Parents

 • younger than 19 and a full-time high school student.
 (Being a full-time student at a college or university doesn't qualify.)

-SSDI Benefits for Children With Disabilities
+Are There SSDI Benefits for Children With Disabilities?

-Your minor dependent child can receive dependents benefits based on your work record (as the disabled parent) even if the child isn't disabled.
-But for your adult children to continue to draw SSDI benefits based on your earnings record, they must:
+Your minor dependent child can receive dependent benefits based on your work record (as the disabled parent) even if the child isn't disabled.

 • be unmarried